The Senate suddenly looks like it's up for grabs in 2020

 This set of states might be considered the top of the “most likely options for number four” list, but none are easy.

-North Carolina was very close in the 2016 presidential race, Trump won it by little more than three percentage points.
-And the Senate seat is currently held by one-term incumbent Thom Tillis won in 2014 by about a point-and-a-half.
+North Carolina was close in the 2016 presidential race, Trump won it by little more than 3 percentage points.
+And the Senate seat is currently held by one-term incumbent Thom Tillis, who won in 2014 by about a point-and-a-half.
 Still he’s an incumbent Republican in a state that tends to vote Republican.

-In Iowa, Sen. Joni Ernst is one-term incumbent running in a state that has been hit hard by President Trump’s trade disputes with China.
-That said, Trump carried Iowa by nine-plus points in 2016.
+In Iowa, Sen. Joni Ernst is a one-term incumbent running in a state that has been hit hard by the president’s trade disputes with China.
+That said, Trump carried Iowa by 9-plus points in 2016.

 For the two seats in Georgia, the Democrats' biggest advantage may be the overall direction of the state.
-Trump won it by a narrow five points in 2016 and last year Republican Gov. Brian Kemp won it by about a point-and-a-half.
+Trump won it by 5 points in 2016 and last year Republican Gov. Brian Kemp won it by about a point-and-a-half.
 The Atlanta suburbs are filling with different kinds of voters who are turning the area blue.
 Plus, one Senate seat (Isakson’s) will be open.

 But Georgia is still Georgia, not an easy lift for Democrats.
 The last Democratic senator from the state was Zell Miller, who ended up siding with Republicans during George W. Bush’s presidency.